 Those are some numbers you can be proud of, and visible results that will make the time you invest well worth it.

-Now, let’s see how the stationary bike stacks up against the treadmill.
+Now, let’s see how many calories the stationary bike burns:

 According to that same resource (Harvard Medical School):

 - In 30 minutes of cycling at a “moderate” pace, a 125-pound person can burn 210 calories

 - In 30 minutes of cycling at a “moderate” pace, a 155-pound person can burn 252 calories

 - In 30 minutes of cycling at a “moderate” pace, a 185-pound person can burn 294 calories